 These parks aren’t much different than your typical RV resort.
 They have well-kept amenities, lots of activities and smiling neighbors.

-The differences are children.
+The differences are children and party-going weekenders.
 You won’t find kids running around, splashing in the pool or playing on the playground.
 And, you won’t hear loud music blasting on weekend nights.

 This can be a huge relief for active seniors who don’t want to be bugged by misbehaving kids.